First-Gen PhD student research aims to characterize Latinx immigrants contribution to Philly’s vitality

 We can accomplish great things if we can access all of the necessary resources to obtain success

-In order to secure funding, she applied for a competitive fellowship at the University of Pennsylvania—The Center for the Study of Ethnicity, Race, Immigration (CSERI) Turner Schulman Graduate Fellowship.
+In order to secure funding for her doctoral research, she applied for a competitive fellowship at the University of Pennsylvania—The Center for the Study of Ethnicity, Race, Immigration (CSERI) Turner Schulman Graduate Fellowship.

 Her research Vitality: Latinx Immigrants Strengthening Philadelphia, PA, which aims to characterize how Latinx immigrants in Philadelphia contribute to the city’s vitality through their work and engagement with individuals outside their immediate communities.
 Particularly, immigrants’ labor trajectories and in identifying how Latinx immigrants support middle-and upper-class populations through employment consisting of services rendered.